moveplus-app/moveplus-minipay-marketplace/NETWORK_MANIFEST.md

-# Move+ Web Marketplace — Network Manifest
+# Move+ — Network Manifest (Web Marketplace)

-Public URLs and origins used by the web Marketplace. **No secrets** — service role keys, owner private keys, and other privileged credentials are server-side only.
+Public URLs and origins used by the **Move+ Web Marketplace** MiniPay submission. **No secrets** — service role keys, owner private keys, and other privileged credentials are server-side only.

+Canonical copy also lives at `web/marketplace/NETWORK_MANIFEST.md`.

 ## Hosted site